cherish-zzj/gitskills/readme.txt

-Creating a new branch is quick AND simple xin.
+Creating a new branch is quick AND simple xin0.